-Dioxin 2018 will host a Students Session prior to the main symposium and there will be the PCB Workshop and four major Special Sessions ((i) Biodetection Methods for POPs and Related Food and Environmental Contaminants; (ii) Environmental Persistence, Analytical Methods and Risk of Human and Veterinary Pharmaceuticals that can act as pseudo-POPs; (iii) Progress in Industrial Technology and Sustainable Chemistry to Phase out and Control POPs, and (iv) Legacy and Emerging Fluorinated Organic Compounds Update).
-We are requesting submissions for ideas for extra Sessions at Dioxin 2018.
-If you are interested in organizing a session related to any aspect of Halogenated Persistent Organic Pollutants (POPs) or Pseudo-POPs at the Dioxin 2018; please send a Title for your requested Session (Special or Traditional) along with a brief description by email to Jerzy Falandysz (firstname.lastname@example.org, email@example.com) and Larry Robertson (firstname.lastname@example.org) by November 30, 2017.
+Dioxin 2018 will host a Students Session prior to the main symposium and there will be the PCB Workshop and five major Special Sessions ((i) Biodetection Methods for POPs and Related Food and Environmental Contaminants; (ii) Environmental Persistence, Analytical Methods and Risk of Human and Veterinary Pharmaceuticals that can act as pseudo-POPs; (iii) Progress in Industrial Technology and Sustainable Chemistry to Phase out and Control POPs, (iv) Legacy and Emerging Fluorinated Organic Compounds Update; and (v) European Food Safety Authority Special Session: EFSA Risk Assessments of Persistent Organic Pollutants in Food and Feed).

 Students for Students – Pre-Dioxin 2018 Symposium Students Session “All POPs and Pseudo-POPs” (Advisors: Mehran Alaee and Eric J Reiner) – is free for the students with a presentation and registered at Dioxin 2018 and for students without presentation fee is 25 € (for coffee break and lunch).